 Many of Ayanna’s remarkable tracks have received airplay on radio stations, including BBC Radio 1, 1Xtra, 2, 3, 4, 6, BBC Radio London, BBC Manchester, Jazz FM and Scala Radio.
 Her TV credits include BBC One, London Live, Channel 4 (Sing It Loud: Black and Proud), BBC Proms and a stunning performance on Later…with Jools Holland (BBC One).

 2021 was a stellar year for Ayanna.
-Collaborating with Solem Quartet as part of their Beethoven Bartok Now series, she has also had her song ‘Draw the Line’, commissioned by The Hermes Experiment, and featured on their sophomore album ‘Songs’.
-Ayanna also featured on the track called ‘Flow My Tears’ with John Aram, the arranger for Phil Collins.
-The song is a slick, modern-day reimagining of English composer John Dowland’s 400- year-old music.
-That year saw Ayanna return to the live stage, headlining at London’s iconic Jazz Café and Kings Place.
-She made additional performances supporting Nubiyan Twist on their UK tour, participating in ‘Jazz Voice’ (the opening of the London Jazz Festival) at the Royal Festival Hall and a 22-date US tour with Opera superstar Andrea Bocelli.
+‘Draw the Line’, a work composed by Ayanna, and commissioned by ‘The Hermes Experiment’ was featured on their sophomore album ‘Songs’.
+Ayanna also featured on ‘Flow My Tears’, a track with John Aram (the arranger for Phil Collins) which is a modern-day reimagining of the English composer John Dowland’s 400-year-old music.
+2021 saw Ayanna returning to the live stage, headlining at London’s iconic Jazz Café and Kings Place.
+She also made additional performances supporting Nubiyan Twist on their UK tour, as well as participating in ‘Jazz Voice’ for the opening of the London Jazz Festival and embarking on a 22-date US tour with Opera superstar Andrea Bocelli.

-With two headlined shows at London’s Purcell Rooms, and a headlined show at Wigmore Hall featuring guest artists, Ayanna’s continues to inspire with her composition ‘FAIYA!’ performed by the LSO in Trafalgar Square (conducted by Sir Simon Rattle), and collaborating on a number of live performances with ‘Solem Quartet’ of her composition ‘Island Suite’, which was originally commissioned by them as part of their ‘Beethoven Bartok Now Part IV’ series.
+With two headlined shows in that same year at London’s Purcell Rooms, and a headlined show at Wigmore Hall featuring guest artists, Ayanna’s continues to inspire with her composition ‘FAIYA!’ performed by the LSO in Trafalgar Square (conducted by Sir Simon Rattle), and collaborating on a number of live performances with ‘Solem Quartet’ of her composition ‘Island Suite’, which was originally commissioned by them as part of their ‘Beethoven Bartok Now Part IV’ series.

 Ayanna Witter-Johnson is the very definition of eclectic soul.